 The following day we loaded on to the van to visit Tuan’s rice farm which has been a leader in sustainable farming and educating local farmers.
 Mr. Yanyong Yadee has turned his home and his rice field to a learning and experimenting center for the community.
 Trying to promote organic and sustainable farming in the district.
 During this visit, he sat our group down and to give us a background on his farm and all the science behind into the research that he is doing.
 That is why all the rice that’s grown is packed and shipped to Chiang Mai University for further studying.
 Uncle Tuan has dedicated his time studying all the rice species in Mae Hong Son.
 In Pai alone, there are around 221 types of rice species!

-After learning the science behind the rice fields, we went to see first hand about the hard work that’s put in collecting rice by hand.
+After learning the science behind the rice fields, we saw the hard work that’s put in collecting rice by hand.
 Manual harvesting is standard across Thailand, and it involves cutting the crops with simple hand tools like sickles and knives, however; it is labor intensive and strenuous work.
 Besides cutting you also need to thresh the rice crops by hand.
 This standard method is when you take rice and beat it against an object usually using a plant with low moisture which makes it easy to break.

 After a thorough education on rice, we moved onwards to the next location Akira Garden.
 This little farm is located in Tha Pai Village, Tambon Mae Hee.
 Founded by Khun Yoon who is actively promoting organic and sustainable farming to the local community.
 Black Pig is one of the most common livestock you will see around Pai and what was one of the selected ingredients for dinner.

 Chef Ton was collaborating with the award-winning resort Reverie Siam for this special event “A Season in Pai.”
 Using their facilities and kitchen staff to help create this lavish dinner.
-Each of the five courses prepared that night was paired with a fine specialty wine from international boutique producers.
+The five courses prepared that night were paired with a specialty wine from international boutique producers.
 Tickets for this event were priced at 4,900 THB, but it included the wine.

 This eye capturing dish that had everyone instantly oohing and ahhing was Sturgeon & Caviar from Doi Dam & Pai Rice wine.
 Paired with a glass of Fleury Blanc de Noir Brut NV – Champagne, France.
-The caviar was a little salty and fishy but not as pungent as I’ve had before, a sign that this was incredibly fresh.
-As the eggs popped on your tongue, the rich but sweet taste mingled well against the firm texture of the fish.
+The caviar was a bit salty and “fishy” but not as pungent as I’ve had before a sign that it was incredibly fresh.
+As the eggs popped the rich but sweet taste mingled well against the firm texture of the fish.

 To maintain that the dinner was a success would be an oversimplification.
-Reverie Siam, Chef Ton with the support of Tourism Authority of Thailand sought out to showcase what Pai has to offer locally.
+Reverie Siam, Chef Ton with the support of Tourism Authority of Thailand sought to showcase what Pai has to offer.
 It proved that culinary wise, this is a destination that should be on every foodie’s plans.
-It’s not just luxury restaurants that have access to high-quality products and ingredients but also the mom and pop shops, Pai is a culinary diamond in the rough waiting to be noticed.
+It is not just luxury restaurants that have access to high-quality products and ingredients but also the mom and pop shops.
+Pai is a culinary diamond in the rough waiting to be noticed.
 I am glad I did and expected me to be back for more.